atsteinberg/auth-frontend/README.md

+# Description

+This is a toy react app that uses jwt auth.
 # Getting Started

-This is a toy react app that uses jwt auth.

 ## Clone from github

 Clone the repo:

-## Install node
+## Install node and packages

-If you haven't done so already, install Node (v17.4.0)
+If you haven't done so already, install Node (v17.4.0).

+Run `npm install` in the root folder of the repo.
 ## Start the backend

 Clone the backend from XXX.
 Fill in the required env variables (see docs in backend repo).
 Run `npm start` in the root folder of the backend repo.